Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Studies

 We proceed by presenting two computational domains and present the boundary conditions due to new artificial boundaries.
 We choose a representative 3D spherical particle and reduce the computational domain to the 1D unit interval~$\Omega_0=\left(0,1\right)$, with a new artificial boundary~$\Gamma_0$, compare~\cref{fig:geometry_1d}, in the particle center with a no flux condition and zero displacement:

 To ensure the radial symmetry, we adapt the quadrature weight to~$\de \vect{X}_{0} = 4 \pi r^2 \de r$ in the discrete finite element formulation.
 In the 1D domain it is consistent to assume that the fields vary solely along the radius $r$.
+For the calculation of the displacement gradient, we refer to~\cite[Appendix~B.2.1]{castelli2021numerical}.
 As stated above, the initial concentration is $c_0=0.02$, which leads to a one-dimensional stress-free radial displacement~$u_0 = r \left(\lambda_\ch(c_0) - 1\right)$.
-It follows that the initial chemical potential is~$\mu = \ptl_c\psi_\ch(c_0)$.
+It follows that the initial chemical potential is~$\mu_{0} = \ptl_c \big(\rho_0\psi_\ch(c_0)\big)$.

 In~\cref{fig:geometry_2d}, the 2D simulation case is shown in terms of a quarter ellipse.
-We create this geometry by considering a 3D nanowire with no change in~$z$-direction as well as symmetry around the $x$- and $y$-axes.
+We choose a factor of 0.6 for the short half-axis compared to the longer half-axis.
+We create this geometry by considering a 3D nanowire with no stresses and no changes in~$z$-direction as well as symmetry around the $x$- and $y$-axes.
 Here, further artificial boundaries on~$\Gamma_{0,x}$ and on~$\Gamma_{0,y}$ with no flux conditions and only radial displacement:

 have to be introduced.
 We make use of an isoparametric mapping for the representation of the curved boundary on~$\Gamma_\ext$.
-Again, we choose a constant initial concentration~\mbox{$c_0 = 0.02$} and a chemical potential~$\mu = \ptl_c\psi_\ch(c_0)$.
+Again, we choose a constant initial concentration~\mbox{$c_0 = 0.02$} and a chemical potential~$\mu_{0} = \ptl_c \big(\rho_0\psi_\ch(c_0)\big)$.
 However, we use for the displacement the condition~$\vect{u}_0 = \vect{0}$.